MrFriendCS/MrFriendCS.github.io/N5-CS-SDD.md

 #### Multiple arrays

-A program can use more than one array, in the same way that multiple variables can be used.
+A program can use more than one array, in the same way that a program can use multiple variables.

 [Back to Table of Contents](#toc)